biicode/docs/raspberrypi/installation/cross-compiling.rst

 	$ sudo apt-get install git

-Now, you can choose whether to manually install these tools by yourself, or let biicode do all the work for you.
-Select and option bellow:
+Now, let biicode do all the work for you with the **automatic installation**.
+If you have any problem, try to do the manual installation.

 .. container:: tabs-section